dcs3spp/BaseProps_Hoc_Compile/README.md

 # Overview

 Code not compiling higher-order-components/withErrorListener.tsx with BaseProps.....
-I think what is happening is that it cannot perform the cast to BaseProps because these properties have been removed from InjectedProps.

 ``` typescript
 return <BaseComponent {...restProps as BaseProps} />; // this line causes compile error.